 First, here’s a little background.
 Starting in 2005, Apple started to ship remote controls with their iMac G5 computers.
 They then included it with MacBooks and MacBook Pros as well as the Mac mini.
 Apple’s intended users to use them to control FrontRow which lets user view movies (DVDs), photos and music.
 I think Apple must have realized that few people actually used the remote controls so they stopped including them with new Macs but they continue to sell the remotely separately for about $20.
 In 2009 they replaced the original white plastic remote and with a taller, thinner aluminum version.
 The remotes do have some uses beyond controlling FrontRow.
 Most commonly, I see them used to control PowerPoint slideshows.
 For a more thorough history of the Apple Remote check out this Wikipedia article.
-To learn about third-party products that allow the remote to control more applications and extend its capabilities in other ways, check out this article.

 Here are instructions on how to set up the Apple Remote to control PowerPoint 2008:

 - Hold your remote control a few inches from your Mac.